 12. RECRUITMENT OF NIHR ACF AND CL POSTS

 The recruitment process for ACF and CL posts is managed by HEE local offices, university medical and/or dental schools, and their partners to select the best clinical academic trainees.
-Monitoring information about recruitment is sent to NIHR TCC.
+Monitoring information about recruitment is sent to NIHR Academy.

 The timing of recruitment rounds and the processes for recruitment are different for ACF and CL posts.
 There are also differences between medical and dental recruitment, both in terms of the timetables and the processes.